 At the end, Kimberly Baker reminds all those who are involve in the formation of Christian faith that our role or mission in accompanying the young entrusted to our care to lead and help them have a deeper, stregthened and committed relationship with God is very important.
 But far more important also is our personal experience of God’s goodness and active presence in our lives that will radiate to people as we serve as a living witness of Christ saving and transforming works and words.

+Grade 1.25